AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-channels.md

 1. (Optional) Select **Show advanced settings**, and then configure the following options as required:

-   1. **Channel theme color**: Select a color to customize the visual appearance of the channel.
+   1. **Channel theme color**: Select a color from the drop-down list to customize the visual appearance of the channel.

    1. **Crawl depth**: Enter the crawl depth for linked pages to scan for video content.
 It supports a maximum crawl depth of **2**.